-A totally revised FLOWer-SIMPACK coupling is revealed in the present paper with the potential to take into account more degrees of freedom, like tower deformation or changes in rotational speed in the structural model and their impact on aerodynamics and aeroacoustics, respectively.
+- 30 motion of all turbine components.
+In his approach, controllers for torque and blade pitch are included as well and he focuses his studies on the impact of FSI on aerodynamic rotor loads, drive train dynamics, controllers and wake.
+Streiner et al. (2008) developed a coupling of the CFD code FLOWer to the multibody solver (MBS) SIMPACK with the capability to couple isolated wind turbine rotors.
+A totally new FLOWer-SIMPACK coupling is revealed in the present paper with the potential to take into account more degrees of freedom, like tower deformation or changes in rotational speed in the structural model and their - 35 impact on aerodynamics and aeroacoustics, respectively.
 Together with the already existing process chain, fully coupled CFD simulations under realistic turbulent inflow conditions can be conducted, providing both airborne and structure-borne emissions simultaneously.
 A FW-H in-house code is applied to calculate aeroacoustic immission at distant observers while tower base loads represent the structure-borne emission.
-The aim of the present paper is to identify the sources of low-frequency emissions and to investigate the impact of the complexity of the numerical model on the calculated low-frequency emissions from a generic 5MW wind turbine.
-The complexity of the model is increased from a rotor only simulation with uniform inflow to a coupled simulation including blade, tower and foundation dynamics with turbulent atmospheric boundary layer.
-The spectra of tower base loads and acoustic immissions for overall 7 cases are compared in a frequency range from 0.1 to 25 Hz for evaluation.
+The aim of the present paper is to identify the sources of low-frequency emissions and to investigate the impact of the complexity of the numerical model on the calculated low-frequency emissions from a generic 5 MW wind turbine.
+The complexity of the model was increased from a rotor only simulation with uniform

+5 from a generic 5 MW wind turbine.
+The complexity of the model was increased from a rotor only simulation with uniform inflow to a coupled simulation including blade, tower and foundation dynamics with turbulent atmospheric boundary layer.
+The spectra of tower base loads and acoustic immissions for overall 7 cases were compared in a frequency range from 0.1 to 25 Hz for evaluation.